 Cheating is a form of stealing - it is taking work or thoughts from another.
 Students may feel the pressure to cheat because of parental, peer, or teacher expectations.
 Students may also cheat because they have not taken the proper responsibility to be prepared on their own.
 Students are expected to do their best: their own individual best, not what is expected of someone else.
 Anyone found cheating, copying homework, class work, or exams, or giving such material to other students, may receive a major demerit and/or no credit may be given, regardless of the assignment.

-Plagiarism, the copying of another's published or unpublished work (or thought) from books, magazines, internet, etc. is also stealing.
+Plagiarism, the copying of another's published or unpublished work (or thought) from books, magazines, internet, etc. is also stealing/cheating.
+The use of AI (Artificial Intelligence) programs for writing papers will also be considered plagiarism since the child him/her self did not actually write the paper.
 It is against the Ten Commandments and the law.